ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 For data ingestion from SAP S/4HANA to Azure Data Lake Gen2 an Azure Synapse Pipeline was implemented.
 The data extraction interface, from the SAP ERP to the Synapse Pipeline, is the Azure Data Factory(ADF) SAP table connector.
 The SAP table connector enables data engineers to configure SAP ABAP tables for data extraction by the Azure Synapse Pipeline.
 The Copy Data tool provides the capability to efficiently configure multiple SAP tables for extraction within a single Pipeline.
 Data engineers have the option to mass select and preview SAP tables in a single dialog as shown in the screenshot below.

-By providing a responsive design for browsing over a large number of ABAP-tables, the Copy Data Tool enables an efficient bulk configuration of the required SAP tables.
+By providing a responsive design for browsing over a large number of ABAP-tables, the Copy Data Tool enables an efficient bulk configuration of the required SAP tables:

 ![Copy data tool mass selection](https://github.com/ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/blob/main/img/CopyDataTool1.png?raw=true)

 Additional ADF SAP Table connector related topics like timestamp-based change data capture (CDC) or partitioning options and strategies will be covered in the near future as extension to this initial scenario.